Hagni1/Portfolio/README.md

 This is my digital portfolio made in React.js.

 Live demo: https://kamil-suchocki.web.app

-This project uses React.js and styled-components
+Styles are written in styled-components